cscorley/dissertation/chapters/5_combo/1_method.md

 entity or developer profile, and represents the number of documents entities a developer or triager would have to view before reaching a relevant one.
-Most importantly, this effectiveness measure allows evaluating our approach by using the mean reciprocal rank (MRR) and the Wilcoxon signed-rank test.
+Most importantly, this effectiveness measure allows evaluating our approach by using various rank-based metrics and statistical methods.

+\todo{Should I break down \cone into two subquestions: model and corpus?}

-To answer \cone, we run the experiment of each task across all possible configurations using the changeset corpus.
+To answer \cone, we run the experiment of each task across all possible model configurations while using the same changeset corpus.
 We then calculate the MRR of each configuration's effectiveness measures.
 Using MRR, we create two pairs of effectiveness measures using the optimal configuration of each task.
 The FLT result pair consists of the optimal FLT configuration and the alternative FLT configuration, or the configuration that is optimal for DIT.
 The DIT pair is analogous.
 We then use the Wilcoxon signed-rank test with Holm correction to determine the statistical significance of the difference between two configurations of interest in each task's pairing.

-To answer \ctwo, we
-\todo{ugh i hate this}

-We must note that when performing evaluations on FLTs, it is possible to encounter a query that will fail to retrieve any related documents.
-This is related to both our approach and goldset extraction process.
-Since our approach indexes only on the snapshot corpus for a particular commit of interest, it is possible that a file changed to fix a particular issue in the goldset no longer exists or was never committed to source control by maintainers.
-We exclude these queries from all analysis.
+To answer \ctwo, we run the experiment of each task, this time varying the configurations used for corpus construction while using the same model configuration across all instances.
+We then calculate the MRR of each configuration's effectiveness measures.